MPHIL

 OBJECTIVES

 To create scholars and practitioners in the field of Cultural Studies with a focus on visual and material culture, heritage and arts.
-Students will gain a deeper understanding of the contemporary cultural realm by critically examining intellectual moments and debates around identity, gender politics, globalization, and be able to
+Students will gain a deeper understanding of the contemporary cultural realm by critically examining intellectual moments and debates around identity, gender politics, globalization, and be able to:

-• Develop a body of scholarship and research in the discipline of Cultural Studies in Pakistan
++ Develop a body of scholarship and research in the discipline of Cultural Studies in Pakistan

-• Theorize the forces that shape the lived reality of 21 century Pakistan
++ Theorize the forces that shape the lived reality of 21st century Pakistan

 The Graduate Programme in Cultural Studies is designed for students whose interests cut across traditional modes of study in the arts, humanities and social sciences and who seek to understand the meanings of the past and contemporary culture.
-Course requirements are designed to build competence in interdisciplinary cultural studies theory and practice.
+Course requirements are designed to build competence in interdisciplinary Cultural Studies theory and practice.

 ELIGIBILITY